 Relying on your equipment like the GPS or speed log is not enough.

 Because the GPS signal is delayed.
-If it reads out that the vessel is already stop or slightly moving astern, then your information is already late.
+If it reads out that the vessel is already stopped or slightly moving astern, then your information is already late.
 Worse, it could be inaccurate!

 Same with the speed log.
 It may register false signals due to the disturbances in the sea bed and the turbulence in the water.